425 days later, Champions League ends with PSG-Bayern final

 The 3-0 victory for Bayern over Lyon in the semifinal looked convincing, but it was only the French side’s poor finishing that prevented it going ahead.
 It could prove costly if David Alaba and Jerome Boateng, in central defense for Bayern, give too much space for Mbappé, Di Maria and Neymar.

-“It’s very important we are able to cut out the passing lanes so we don’t afford the opposition space to play the ball into,” Joshua Kimmich, who plays at right back or defensive midfield for Bayern, said Saturday through a translator.
+“It’s very important we are able to cut out the passing lanes so we don’t afford the opposition space to play the ball into,” Bayern coach Hansi Flick said Saturday.
 “We’ve always played with a high line against the opposition and ultimately we’ve got results doing that.”

 It could be an uncomfortable last night in a PSG shirt for the 35-year-old Thiago Silva — alongside Presnel Kimpembe — as Lewandowski looks to add to his 55 goals for this year-long season.